assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 * Case B, *valid ticket*, and
 * Case C, *invalid ticket*.

-Also, we consider a case where application message App1 is first sent to the server and then the server replies with the App2 application message;
+Also, we consider the case where application message App1 is first sent to the server and then the server replies with the App2 application message;
 a simple request-response is the first messages exchanged at the application layer.